Back to All Events

 WORKSHOP OVERVIEW

-Work on individual projects will begin on Saturday morning.
-You are invited to bring your own item to tile, (such as a small table) or to choose from an item provided such as a house number plaque or a wooden birdhouse.
-Tiles and plates will be provided, but participants may wish to bring broken mementos from home or go shopping for these items at thrift stores beforehand to select the colours/patterns that inspire them.
+Work on individual projects will begin on Friday morning.
+You are invited to bring your own item to tile, (such as a small table) or use a wooden tray that will be provided by Wintergreen Studios.
+Tiles and plates will also be provided, but participants may wish to bring broken mementos from home or go shopping for these items at thrift stores beforehand to select the colours/patterns that inspire them.

-On Saturday, you will begin by drawing out your designs.
-You will learn how to use a smash-bag and tile nippers to break the plates and tiles down in size.
-The tiles will be applied and given the night to set up and dry.
+On Friday, you will learn how to use a smash-bag and tile nippers to break the plates and tiles down in size.
+Next, you will create your design and begin to apply the tiles.
+We will take a break in the afternoon for a hike down one of Wintergreen’s trails or to walk the stone labyrinth.

 Sunday: Grouting & Finishing

 On Sunday we will grout our projects.
 Depending on the size of the item this could take from one to three hours.
-Any additional time could be used to continue to work on the community art piece.
 We will end the weekend with a display of everything that has been created with a photo of artifacts and artists.

 FACILITATOR

 MEG LESLIE is a mosaic artist, ceramic artist, and an arts educator based in Ramara, ON.
 She studied Interior Design at Georgian College in Barrie and worked in the design industry in Vancouver and Toronto, but it was in 2010 that she discovered her passion for mosaic tiling at a workshop in south Philadelphia and hasn’t stopped tiling ever since!
 She began with the pique assiette style of mosaics using broken plates and tiles but eventually bought her own kiln and began making her own tiles in 2015.
 In 2020, she moved back to the Orillia area and opened her business Atherley Arts, where she specializes in making and installing handmade porcelain mosaic tiles for use on custom backsplashes and fireplaces.
-She is currently the art teacher at the Barrie Montessori School where she teaches children the fundamentals of creativity, art, and design.
-She has also worked extensively with adults, leading workshops in mosaics and ceramics and creating large-scale mosaic installations.
+Meg is currently an arts instructor for a number of organizations including The City of Orillia, The Gardiner Museum in Toronto, the MacLaren Art Centre in Barrie and the Stellar Montessori School in Orillia.
+She has been leading workshops in ceramics and mosaics for 10 years and has a passion for creating large-scale public art installations with community participation.

 COST & REGISTRATION